zeecaniago/unbounce/README.md

 ## How to - WordPress Plugin

-Please put the whole directory, including the top {unbounce} folder, inside the {plugins} directory in WordPress.
+Please put the whole directory, including the top `unbounce` folder, inside the `plugins` directory in WordPress.

 Once it's activated from the backend, the tester can use the following shortcode to display the dashboard in the frontend.